blackflagsoftware/forge-go/README.md

 forge
 ```
 Through a console CLI program `forge` will ask a few starter questions:
-- correct path to start the project
+- correct path to start the project?
 - which storage type to create code?
 	- SQL
 	- File